ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 Now, run `gulp sass` task directly from the command line, this will compile `style.scss` file, and build a new `style.css` file in the theme root.

-Another way to run the `sass` task, is to pass the task name as a second parameter to the `default` task as I did above, so by running `gulp`, the `sass` task will be executed.
+Another way to run the `sass`, is to pass the task name as a second parameter to the `default` task as I did above, so by running `gulp`, the `sass` task will be executed.

 A good WordPress practice is to include the CSS table of content to the final CSS file at the top just after the *stylesheet header*, then add a CSS comment before any code or import related to the section.

-Note that the comment is a normal CSS style comment like (`/*----- 1.0 Normalize -----*/`), and not a Sass comment like (`//----- 1.0 Normalize -----`).
+Note that the comment is a standard CSS style comment like (`/*----- 1.0 Normalize -----*/`), and not a Sass comment like (`//----- 1.0 Normalize -----`).
 This is important because this comment needs to be to exist in the final CSS file, but with a Sass style comment it will be hidden by the Sass compiler.
-Also note that this is used in the *stylesheet header*, and the table of contents.
+Also, note that this is used in the *stylesheet header*, and the table of contents.

 The following is an example of the `style.scss` file containing the table of content, and some imports to external sass files.